Agricultural Valuation - aka "Ag Exemption" -

 with Honey Bees

-$500 for an established colony, but for those that may not want to get into
+established colony (seasonally), but for those that may not want to get into

-maintain the hives, and you reap the rewards of the tax breaks and get some
+manage and maintain the bees, and you reap the rewards of the tax breaks.

 Texas law, effective January 1, 2012, made it possible for